 HERS respectfully requests that all cell phones be silenced during Institute sessions and activities.

-The HERS Denver Summer Institute is a two-week, concentrated immersion curriculum presented during June or July.
-Once accepted into the Denver Institute, preliminary schedules are distributed to the respective cohort that details the days’ classes, assigned readings, faculty, and activities.
+The HERS Institute at the University of Denver is a two-week, concentrated immersion curriculum presented during June or July.
+Once accepted, preliminary schedules are distributed to the respective cohort that details the days’ classes, assigned readings, faculty, and activities.

 Generally, dress is informal during the Institute; however, please bring business or business casual attire for the opening/closing events and the group photo.
 We encourage participants to be comfortable and mindful of the fluctuations in weather regarding dress.